BoundlessHR/jobs-api/README.md

 - Implement search for Jobs by title or creation date
 - Add Expiry date to the job post so it won't apper to the job seeker after a specific date
 - Use ElasticSearch to search for keywords in the Job Description
+- Implement a simple client using a frontend framework of your choice that consumes your API

 ## Review process